mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 });
 ```

 Now, we are going to replace this with an HTML markup and return it to the client.
 So, instead of the *send* method, we use the *render* method.
+As the first argument, we specify the name of our *view*, in that case *index*, because the name of our file is *index.pug*.
+As a second argument, we pass an object, and this object includes all the values for the parameters that we have defined in our template, like *title* and *message*.
+So, here I've set two properties, *title* and *message*.
+That's all we have to do.

 ```javascript
 app.get('/', (req, res) => {